Key Points

 Getting preapproved for a mortgage strengthens your position as a buyer and allows you to move quickly when you find the right property.
 Preapproval involves submitting financial documents and undergoing a credit check to assess your eligibility for a mortgage.

-If you are concerned about interest rates, you can lock in your rate for a certain period, typically ranging from 30 to 90 days, by paying a fee to the lender.
+If you are concerned about interest rates, you can lock in your rate for a certain period, typically 30-90 days, by paying a fee to the lender.
 This can provide peace of mind and protect you from potential rate increases.

 From soup to nuts, the mortgage preapproval process takes up to 10 days.

-The Pennsylvania Housing finance Agency (PHFA) offers various resources and programs to assist homebuyers, particularly first-time buyers and those with limited financial resources.
-These resources include down payment assistance programs, mortgage assistance.
+The Pennsylvania Housing Finance Agency (PHFA) offers various resources and programs to assist homebuyers, particularly first-time buyers and those with limited financial resources.
+These resources include down payment assistance programs and mortgage assistance.

 Numerous tools and calculators are available to help homebuyers estimate their monthly mortgage payments and determine how much they can afford to borrow: